Skip to main content

 Advisers say a conflict could come within five years as they warn that Taiwan’s chips supply chain remains vulnerable to any Chinese move.

-• During the summit, Jinping asserted that China is a global equal to the United States and declared that "Taiwan is mine," signaling a fundamental shift in Beijing's diplomatic positioning.
+• During the summit, Xi Jinping asserted that China no longer sees itself as a rising power but as an equal to the United States, declaring "Taiwan is mine" and signaling a shift in Beijing's diplomatic positioning.

-• Advisers worry that any future Chinese move on Taiwan would disrupt the global Chips supply chain before American domestic manufacturing reaches self-sufficiency, threatening major technology firms and the economy.
+• Advisers worry that any future Chinese move on Taiwan would hit the global Chips supply chain before American domestic manufacturing reaches self-sufficiency, threatening major technology firms and the economy.

-• Taiwan reaffirmed it remains a sovereign nation, with President Lai emphasizing that the island "will not be sacrificed or traded" while thanking the United States for stressing stability.
+• Taiwan stated the island remains a sovereign and independent nation, with Lai emphasizing that Taiwan "will not be sacrificed or traded" while thanking the United States for stressing stability across the Strait.

-• Jinping warned Trump that mishandling the Taiwan issue could push US-China ties toward "clashes and even conflicts," leaving uncertainty about how far Washington would go to defend the island.
+• Xi Jinping warned Trump that mishandling the Taiwan issue could push US-China ties toward "clashes and even conflicts," leaving uncertainty regarding how far Washington would go to defend the island.

 Insights by Ground AI